dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 yellow

 Sunlight looks white.
 In the scattered light, the high-frequency colors such as blue and violet are much more prominent than they are in sunlight.
 For example, because 𝜔blue/𝜔red ≈ 1.5 and 1.54 ≈ 5, the blue part of the sunlight is amplified by a factor of 5 compared to the red part.
-As a result, the scattered light—what comes to us from the sky—looks blue!
+As a result, the scattered light — what comes to us from the sky — looks blue!

 9.4.2 Sunsets are red